prithvibunny/linux/Readme.md

 PreRequirement: Use a virtualization enabled machine with atleast 100 GB or more space.

-Step 1: First of all, Get VmWare Fusion setup installed.
+Step 1: First of all, Get VmWare Workstation setup installed.

-Step 2: Then install Linux Ubuntu on VMware Fusion.
+Step 2: Then install Linux Ubuntu on VMware Workstation.

 Step 3: Then install Git